MattSegal/swarm-infra/README.md

 ## Docker Registry

-To run a docker registry
+To run a docker registry on the host VM

 	docker run -d -p 5000:5000 --name registry registry:2